yungezz/webapp-serviceconnector-samples/appConfiguration-systemAssignedManagedIdentity/Microsoft.Azure.ServiceConnector.Sample/README.md

         More detail at [instruction](https://docs.microsoft.com/en-us/azure/app-service/tutorial-dotnetcore-sqldb-app?toc=%2Faspnet%2Fcore%2Ftoc.json&bc=%2Faspnet%2Fcore%2Fbreadcrumb%2Ftoc.json&view=aspnetcore-6.0&tabs=azure-portal%2Cvisualstudio-deploy%2Cdeploy-instructions-azcli%2Cazure-portal-logs%2Cazure-portal-resources#4---deploy-to-the-app-service).
       - Azure CLI.
         ```
-        az webapp deployment source config-local-git -g yungez-sample216 -n app216
+        az webapp deployment source config-local-git -g <myResourceGroupName> -n <myWebAppName>
-        az webapp deployment list-publishing-credentials -n app216 -g yungez-sample216 --query "{Username:publishingUserName, Password:publishingPassword}"
+        az webapp deployment list-publishing-credentials -g <myResourceGroupName> -n <myWebAppName>  --query "{Username:publishingUserName, Password:publishingPassword}"
+        git remote add azure https://<myWebAppName>.scm.azurewebsites.net/<myWebAppName>.git
+        # push local main branch to remote master branch, the command will prompt for username and password, which are in output of above list-publishing-credentials command
+        git push azure main:master
         ```
 1. Validate the connection is working.
-Nagivate to your WebApp from browser, you can see the site is up!
+Nagivate to your WebApp https://<myWebAppName>.azurewebsites.net/ from browser, you can see the site is up, displaying hello message.

 ## Test (optional)
-1. Update value of key `serviceconnector:settings:message` in the App Configuration Store.
+1. Update value of key `SampleApplication:Settings:Messages` in the App Configuration Store.
 ```
-az appconfig kv set -n <myAppConfigStoreName> --key xxxx --value ```
+az appconfig kv set -n <myAppConfigStoreName> --key SampleApplication:Settings:Messages --value hello --yes
 ```
-1. Navigate to your WebApp on Azure ``, refresh the page, you'll see the message displayed is the new key value ``.
+1. Navigate to your WebApp on Azure ``, refresh the page, you'll see the message displayed is `hello`.

 ## Cleanup
-Delete the resource group including the WebApp and App Configuration Store created before.
+Delete the resource group with the WebApp and App Configuration Store in it.
 ```
 az group delete -n <myResourceGroupName> --yes
 ```